 The computational complexity of DQMC primarily arises from the need to update and manipulate large Green's function matrices during the simulation process.
-In DQMC, we use Trotter decomposition such that the inverse temperature $\beta$ is divided into many small slices (e.g. $\beta = L_\tau \Delta_\tau$, where $\Delta_\tau$ is a small imaginary time slice, $L_\tau$ is the total number of imaginary time slices), and Hubbard stratonovich transformation is used to decouple interaction term by introducing auxiliary fields.
-We usually need $\mathcal{O}(\beta N)$ number of auxiliary fields, where $N$ is the number of system size.
-The Boltzmann weight for each configuration involves a determinant of Green's function matrix.
-Direct calculation of the determinant ratio and the updated Green's function has the computational complexity of $\mathcal{O}(N^3)$.
-In DQMC, we use local update, and for models with local interactions, the Green's function before and after local update only differs by a low-rank update which can be performed by using the Sherman-Morrison formula and it reduces complexity of calculation determinant ratio to $\mathcal{O}(1)$ and reduce complexity of calculation of updated Green's function to $\mathcal{O}(N^2)$.
-This low-rank update is also called fast update.
-Therefore, for DQMC simulation of models with local interaction, one Monte Carlo step (which is defined as a whole sweep of all auxiliary fields) has the computational complexity of $\mathcal{O}(\beta N^3)$, while for models with long range interactions~\cite{zhang2021momentum,hofmann2022fermionic}, this complexity is $\mathcal{O}(\beta N^4)$.
-The latter situation is relatively rare and is not within the scope of our consideration in this article.
+In DQMC, we use Trotter decomposition such that the inverse temperature $\beta$ is divided into many small slices (e.g. $\beta = L_\tau a_\tau$, where $a_\tau$ is a small imaginary time slice, $L_\tau$ is the total number of imaginary time slices), and Hubbard-Stratonovich (HS) transformation is used to decouple the interaction term by introducing auxiliary fields.
+We usually need $\mathcal{O}(\beta N)$ number of auxiliary fields, where $N$ represents the system size.
+After HS transformations, the fermion degrees of freedom can be traced out~\cite{Blankenbecler1981qmcc,scalapino1981monte,Hirsch1983HStransform,Sugiyama1986,Sorella1988numerical,Sorella1989a,loh1992stable,koonin1997shell,Assaad2008compumanybody}, and the partition function of the system can be written as a sum over configurations of auxiliary fields with the Boltzmann weight being the inverse of the determinant of the Green's function matrix.
+In DQMC, Metropolis sampling with local updates is typically employed, where auxiliary fields are proposed to update one by one.
+To calculate the acceptance ratio, one has to calculate the determinant ratio of Green's function matrices.
+Additionally, the calculation of physical quantities necessitates the use of Green's function matrices.
+Thus, it is crucial to keep track of Green's function matrices during the MC sampling.